 Are you familiar with Chekhov’s Gun?* It’s one of those ‘rules for writing’ that everyone loves quoting on the internet.
 Chekhov said, ‘If in the first act you have hung a pistol on the wall, then in the following one it should be fired’.
 It’s solid advice but it’s worth remembering the opposite is also true.
 If in the first act you haven’t introduced a meat slicer, then in the following one you shouldn’t threaten to shove Ja Rule through it.’
 I call this rule, Statham’s Slicer.

-The ‘Do you know I like steak, yeah, steak, I probably like it sliced thin or something, Billy, get my meat slicer, cause… I like thin steaks…’ scene is the first time Statham really struggled to get dialogue to work in a movie.
+Turn It Up’s ‘Do you know I like steak, yeah, steak, I probably like it sliced thin or something, Billy, get my meat slicer, cause… I like thin steaks…’ scene is the first time Statham really struggled to get dialogue to work in a movie.
 It isn’t really his fault.
 The meat slicer motif comes from absolutely fucking nowhere.
 How hard would it have been to put his character’s office behind a butcher’s shop or a picture of his father’s deli on the wall, or, Jesus, anything really.
 Anything would be better than a scary mob boss threatening somebody who has stolen from him by clumsily introducing the fact he likes his steaks cut thinly.
 It doesn’t even make sense.
 They bring a slicer right into his office.
 Just wheel it in, shove Ja Rule’s face on it and start threatening him.
 I don’t want to state the obvious here but, you can’t just slice people in offices.
 The mess would be considerable.
 You are going to have to repaint the walls and the ceiling for a start.
 You’ll need a new carpet.
-You are going to have to call someone in to fish bits of bone and gristle out of your photocopier which will be a fifty pound call-out charge before they even start.
+You are going to have to call someone in to fish the bits of bone and gristle out of your photocopier, and that’s going to involve a fifty pound call-out charge before they even start.
 Heaven forbid if you’ve left a filing cabinet open or something.
 The whole idea is ridiculous.
 I mean, it’s just sloppy office management.

 Plus, who likes thin steak?
 Nobody.
-It’s such a weird detail and so striking that even though Ja Rule’s character is facing his end you half expect him to ask his potential executioner how he prevents the meat from drying out when he cooks it.
+It’s such a weird detail and so striking that even though Ja Rule’s character is facing his end you half expect him to ask his potential executioner how he’s planning on stopping the meat from drying out when he cooks it.